tilenkavcic/Mobilna-varnost/README.md

 # Moja varnost

-Showcasing hackathon android saftey app focused on communication between police and the general public.
+Showcasing Mobilna varnost, a native android app focused on public safety and communication between police and the general public.
+The project was part of ABC Hackathon.

+Source code for Mobilna varnost can be found on [Bitbucket](https://bitbucket.org/tilen-kavcic/hackaton-sveps).

 Built using: [New Age](http://startbootstrap.com/template-overviews/new-age/), a web app landing page theme licenced under MIT licence, created by [Start Bootstrap](http://startbootstrap.com/).
 Fork, Clone, or Download on [GitHub](https://github.com/BlackrockDigital/startbootstrap-new-age)